Toilet Paper Alternative: Use Cheeky Wipes Instead

 39 CommentsTuesday, 11 March 2014 | Admin

-I've been thinking about going toilet paper free for a while - and now we're doing it!
+I've been thinking about using a toilet paper alternative for a while - and now we're doing it!

 I've seen a few blogs on it and chatted with a few people at baby shows and quite randomly decided to do something about it a couple of weeks back - after all I've got LOADS of Cheeky Wipes from using cloth diapers / nappies. and I might as well put them to good use (aside from face & hand wiping after meal-times).

 Every other day or so, when I've got a wash going on, I gather up the mucky wipes, bung them into the machine and change the solutions in both boxes / make some fresh wipes up.

 - Great for hairy bums and messy poo's!